RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 NOTES:
 Check with [product life](https://access.redhat.com/support/policy/updates/errata/) cycle if we can use RHEL 8 or RHEL 9

-Create a new Red Hat Enterprise Linux 7 VM Instance with assigned tag `kong-konnect-cp`.
+Create a new Red Hat Enterprise Linux 7 VM Instance with the assigned tag `kong-konnect-cp`.

 ```bash
 export GCP_VM_NAME=kong-konnect-cp